ULL-STAT/RepetPlan/README.md

 ### Design of repetitive group sampling plans using a generalized beta (GB) prior model of *p* and expected sampling risks

-In this case, the censored repetitive sampling plans can be determined when a *GB* prior is assumed and there is a knowledge about the mean and variance of *p*.
+In this case, the censored repetitive sampling plans can be determined when a *GB* prior is assumed and there is available knowledge about the mean and variance of *p*.
 For given requirements of maximum expected risks and quality levels, the sampling plans are